gigarazkiarianda/gigarazkiarianda/README.md

 ## Hai My name's Giga Razki Arianda

-In the future I want to become a software engineer, but currently I am still focused on front end developer and machine learning engineer. have great curiosity, can adapt, collaborate, work in a team and be able to solve problems.
+In the future I want to become a AI Engineer. have great curiosity, can adapt, collaborate, work in a team and be able to solve problems.
 The languages ​​that are often used are Python for the field of Artificial Intelligence and ReactJS or React Native for website or mobile development.

 <p align="center">My Workspace</p>
 <p >